shrekwang592/PromptBetter/README.md

 ### What is the area we should focus on? about the great thoughts of a powerful, trustworthy, personalized agent
-Not the "most responsible" [Goody-2](https://www.goody2.ai/chat) Neither a [clone](https://github.com/danny-avila/LibreChat)
+Not the "most responsible" [Goody-2](https://www.goody2.ai/chat) Neither a [clone](https://github.com/danny-avila/LibreChat) Building agents should be the long-term focus on mine.